Will I be taxed for my student loan forgiveness?

 (NEXSTAR) – Millions of federal student loan borrowers will soon receive thousands in debt relief under a new plan revealed by the Biden administration on Wednesday.

-While many aspects about the plan remain unclear, there are a few questions we can answer.
+While many aspects of the plan remain unclear, there are a few questions we can answer.
 One of those is whether forgiveness will be considered taxable income.

 It’s a reasonable concern – the maximum relief available of $10,000 or $20,000 (depending on if you received a Pell Grant while in college) could be enough to move some borrowers into a different tax bracket if it’s considered taxable income.